primeqa/primeqa/examples/boolqa/README.md

 ## Score normalization

 Span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
-Normalize them uniformally to `[0,1]`. and output a file suitable for the tydi evaluation script.
+Normalize them uniformally to `[0,1]`. and output a file suitable for the TyDiQA evaluation script.

 ```shell
 python examples/boolqa/run_score_normalizer.py \